Uncertainty-Aware Bayes' Rule and Its Applications: Concrete Applications and Experiments

 \subsubsection{UCI Breast Cancer Dataset}

-We examine the performance of the generalized Bayes classifier in \eqref{eq:generalized-bayes-classifier-elite} on the UCI Breast Cancer dataset \citep{wolberg1995breast}.
+We examine the performance of the UA Bayes MAP classifier in \eqref{eq:generalized-bayes-classifier-elite} on the UCI Breast Cancer dataset \citep{wolberg1995breast}.
 This is an image-classification-based medical diagnosis problem.
-The Gaussian naive Bayes classifier is employed; that is, the features are distributed according to Gaussian distributions, and the features are assumed to be conditionally independent given the target class; see \cite{scikitlearnnaivebayes}.
+The Gaussian naive Bayes MAP classifier is employed; that is, the features are distributed according to Gaussian distributions, and the features are assumed to be conditionally independent given the target class; see \cite{scikitlearnnaivebayes}.

 Since there are only $569$ instances in this data set, we use all of them in the experiment.
 We conduct $500$ independent Monte--Carlo tests.
 In each Monte--Carlo trial, $80\%$ of the $569$ instances are randomly drawn to serve as training samples, while the remaining $20\%$ are testing samples.
 The radial-basis-function surrogate optimization on $[0, 1]$ is employed to find the empirically optimal hyper-parameter $\lambda$ in \eqref{eq:generalized-bayes-classifier-elite}; the testing performance, which is a function of $\lambda$, serves as the loss function in \eqref{eq:parameter-tuning} to be minimized.
-The surrogate-optimization-based search process starts with $\lambda = 0.5$ (i.e., the conventional Bayes classifier) so that the performance of the generalized Bayes classifier \eqref{eq:generalized-bayes-classifier-elite} is at least as good as that of the conventional Bayes classifier.
-The experimental results are shown in Fig. \ref{fig:UCI-a}.
-In a Monte--Carlo trial, both parameter tuning methods find the best accuracy of $0.9027$; see Figs. \ref{fig:UCI-b} and \ref{fig:UCI-c}.
+The surrogate-optimization-based search process starts with $\lambda = 0.5$ (i.e., the conventional Bayes MAP classifier) so that the performance of the UA Bayes MAP classifier \eqref{eq:generalized-bayes-classifier-elite} is at least as good as that of the conventional Bayes MAP classifier.
+The experimental results are shown in Figure \ref{fig:UCI-a}.
+In a Monte--Carlo trial, both parameter tuning methods find the best accuracy of $0.9027$; see Figures \ref{fig:UCI-b} and \ref{fig:UCI-c}.

-\textbf{Running Times}: The average running time for the grid search method is 0.2 seconds and for the surrogate optimization method is 1.5 seconds.
+\textbf{Running Times}.
+The average running time for the grid search method is 0.2 seconds and for the surrogate optimization method is 1.5 seconds.